JCherryA050/phase_1_project/README.md

 The data is grouped by month of the year and total revenue for each month is divided by the total number of movies releasesd for that month to give the average gross income per movie for that month.
 The results are shown below.

 ![Gross Profit per Movie by Maonth](https://github.com/JCherryA050/phase_1_project/blob/main/images/gross_income_by_month.png)

+### Popular Genres

+Using data from the iMBD, a count was taken of all of the available genres and comparisons were made.

+- First, the movie genre in the data table was grouped for each movie.
+The

 ## Conclusory Remarks